-Government must ensure that in areas it regulates that - many of which are covered in the Essential Inflation measure - rises are kept down so as not to disproportionately affect the poorest.
+Government must ensure in areas that it regulates - many of which are covered in the Essential Inflation measure - that rises are kept down so as not to disproportionately affect the poorest.

 The Government must also ask the Low Pay Commission to reconsider its recommendations that the National Minimum Wage (NMW) rates rise by only 1.1% in October 2009 - less than the rate of inflation for the second consecutive year.
-This would represent a decline in relative living standards for low paid workers, if there pay is increased only in line with the NMW uprating.
+This would represent a decline in relative living standards for low paid workers, if their pay is increased only in line with the NMW uprating.
 Likewise upratings to social security benefits and the basic state pension this year must also be more generous.

-$^{^{5}}$ The figures above are taken from ONS data from 'Consumer price indices, February 2009'
+&lt;sup>5 The figures above are taken from ONS data from 'Consumer price indices, February 2009'

-6 See: http://news.bbc.co.uk/1/hi/business/8127705.stm 'British Airways seeks pay freeze' 30/06/09
+&lt;sup>6 See: http://news.bbc.co.uk/1/hi/business/8127705.stm 'British Airways seeks pay freeze' 30/06/09